 Then about 11.40 on Sunday 14 April a lookout named Frederick Fleet spotted an iceberg ahead.
 He alerted the bridge.
 In charge was First Officer William Murdoch.
 He ordered the helmsman to turn the steering wheel hard to starboard, which would swing the bow of the ship to port (left).
 However it was too late.
 The iceberg hit the Titanic a glancing blow on the starboard (right) side.
 (The best way to remember port and starboard is the saying 'Is there any port left?').

 At 12.05 am Captain Smith realised the Titanic was sinking and he ordered lifeboats be uncovered.
 However the crew had not had a lifeboat drill since leaving Southampton and there was confusion on the deck with many people unsure what to do.
 Many lifeboats sailed away half empty.
-Ony 706 people found seats in lifeboats when they could have carried 1,178.
+Only 706 people found seats in lifeboats.
 Many more lives could have been saved if each lifeboat carried its full complement.

 At 2.18 am on Monday 15 April the lights on the Titanic went out and at 2.20 am on 15 April she slipped below the waves.
 As she sank Titanic split in two.

 A radio message from Titanic was received by a ship called the Carpathia.
 She steamed to pick up survivors in lifeboats.
 (The crew of the Titanic also fired rockets to attract attention).Later ships from Halifax, Nova Scotia retrieved dead bodies from the sea.

 Subsequently an enquiry was held in Britain into the disaster and it recommended that in future all ships should carry enough lifeboats for all crew and passengers.
 It also recommended that all ships should have a radio and it should be manned 24 hours a day.
 Then in 1914 an international ice patrol was formed to look out for ice in the North Atlantic.
 Also in 1914 a monument to the engineers on the Titanic was erected in Southampton.